Woman in a Dressing Gown: Plot

-The Prestons are an apparently happy household made up of wife Amy (Yvonne Mitchell), husband Jim (Anthony Quayle) and teenage son Brian (Andrew Ray), living in a cramped flat on a London housing estate.
-On a Sunday morning she lovingly prepares his cooked breakfast but he announces he has to work.
+The Prestons are an apparently happy household made up of wife Amy, husband Jim and teenage son Brian, living in a cramped flat on a London housing estate.
+On a Sunday morning Amy lovingly prepares Jim's cooked breakfast but he announces he has to work.

 However, tensions soon become clear.
-Though she has a breezy, loving character, Amy is a disorganised housewife.
+Although she has a breezy, loving character, Amy is a disorganised housewife.
 She finds it difficult to concentrate enough to tidy or cook properly.
-Jim is having an affair with a colleague, Georgie (Sylvia Syms), who threatens to break it off unless Jim divorces his wife and leaves his family.
+Jim is having an affair with a colleague, Georgie, who threatens to break it off unless Jim divorces his wife and leaves his family.
 He promises that he will do so, and eventually demands a divorce.
 Amy is shocked and distraught, but vows to improve herself.
 She borrows ten shillings from her son (who is in his first job) and pawns her engagement ring for three pounds.
 She then gets her hair done and buys a half bottle of whisky for Jim.
 She has phoned Jim at work and told him to bring Georgie home.
-Her plan is foiled when heavy rain starts and ruins her new hair.
+Her plan is foiled when heavy rain ruins her new hair.
 She gets home looking worse than ever.
 She pulls her best dress out of storage but rips it putting it on.
 Her neighbour arrives and they start drinking the whisky.
 Amy gets drunk and ruins the table.

 Brian finds her drunk and becomes angry with his father when he brings Georgie to the house.
 Jim slaps Brian, who leaves.

 After a confrontation Amy orders Jim and Georgie out of the flat.
-Jim leaves, but has second thoughts, he tells Georgie it won't work and returns to his wife who is lovingly packing his case.
+Jim leaves, but has second thoughts.
+He tells Georgie it won't work and returns to his wife who is lovingly packing his case.
 She vows to get rid of her dressing gown.